Istiaq-Alam/NDUB-Student-Management-System/README.md

 - Launch Xampp and start Apache MySQL server
 - Go to PHPMyadmin and create a new database named `srms`
 - In the `srms` database import the SQL file.
-- The SQL file is locate in NDUB-Student-Management-System/db folder in project directory
+- The SQL file is locate in `db` folder in project directory
 - Go to site `http://localhost/StudentManagementSystem` and Explore the Website. 🤯